MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Increasing Confidence in Adversarial Robustness Evaluations. [[paper]](https://arxiv.org/abs/2206.13991)
+  - Roland S. Zimmermann, Wieland Brendel, Florian Tramer, Nicholas Carlini.
+  - Key Word: Adversarial Robustness.
+  - <details><summary>Digest</summary> Hundreds of defenses have been proposed to make deep neural networks robust against minimal (adversarial) input perturbations.
+However, only a handful of these defenses held up their claims because correctly evaluating robustness is extremely challenging: Weak attacks often fail to find adversarial examples even if they unknowingly exist, thereby making a vulnerable network look robust.
+In this paper, we propose a test to identify weak attacks, and thus weak defense evaluations.
+Our test slightly modifies a neural network to guarantee the existence of an adversarial example for every sample.
+Consequentially, any correct attack must succeed in breaking this modified network.

 - Defending Multimodal Fusion Models against Single-Source Adversaries. [[paper]](https://arxiv.org/abs/2206.12714)
   - Karren Yang, Wan-Yi Lin, Manash Barman, Filipe Condessa, Zico Kolter. *CVPR 2021*
   - Key Word: Adversarial Robustness; Multimodal Fusion Models.